Cilantro is one of the very few herbs that is used

 Kidney stones: Cilantro has a diuretic and detoxifying effect that can help lower the risk for kidney stones.

-Wrap cilantro (still with the roots) loosely in a piece of newspaper to keep it free of moisture.
+How to store: Wrap cilantro (still with the roots) loosely in a piece of newspaper to keep it free of moisture.
 Put in a plastic bag and store in the fridge to preserve it for a longer period of time.
-Stored properly, it can last for up to three days.
+When stored properly, it can last for up to a week.
 When you want to use it, remove it from storage and soak in a bucket of clean water for about 10 minutes for it to revert back to its crisp state.

 Since cilantro is very fragile, it should be washed very delicately before juicing.
 Put it inside a bowl filled with clean water, and moving it around with your hands gently.
 This process will make sure that all dirt and sand on the leaves are dislodged, and settled at the bottom of the bowl.
 Remove the leaves from the bowl, and replace the water.
 Continue this procedure till it is clean.